Determining Your Assignment

-When do I find out about my assignment?
+When do I find out about my assignment teaching placement?

 However, the information you receive when you are admitted is tentative.
 Your subject and grade level may change based on the particular hiring needs of your school district as that district determines what vacancies need to be filled before the new school year.
 For example, if you were initially assigned to teach 6th grade English, you may end up teaching 2nd grade reading if your school district's needs change.

-How likely am I to get my preferred assignment?
+How likely am I to get my preferred placement?

-During the 2011-2012 application window, applicants were assigned to their highly preferred region 87% of the time.
-Applicants were assigned to one of their preferred regions (including their most highly preferred) 98% of the time.
-However, the likelihood of being assigned to a preferred region depends on the region and the applicant—for example, if you preference a region where you are not legally eligible to teach or where you have a summer training institute conflict, you will not be placed in that region.
+During the 2013-2014 application window, applicants were assigned to their highly preferred region 77% of the time.
+Applicants were assigned to one of their preferred regions (including their most highly preferred) 97% of the time.
+However, the likelihood of being assigned to a preferred region depends on the region and the applicant.
+For example, if you preference a region where you are not legally eligible to teach or where you have a summer training conflict, you will not be placed in that region.

 Unfortunately, not all of our regions are equally popular among applicants.
 New York, D.C.
-Region, Bay Area, Massachusetts, and Chicago are our top five most popular regions.
-In 2011-2012, 72% of applicants highly preferred at least one of those regions, but all five of those regions combined only made up 18% of placements available in the corps.
+Region, Bay Area, Massachusetts, and Los Angeles are our top five most popular regions.
+In 2013-2014, 60% of applicants highly preferred at least one of those regions, but all five of those regions combined only made up 16% of placements available in the corps.
 If you prefer a very popular region, keep in mind that you are less likely to get that assignment, simply because the number of placements there is limited.

-Do my preferences affect whether or not I am admitted?
+Do my teaching preferences affect whether or not I am admitted?

 Your regional preferences have no bearing on admissions, but they do make it more or less difficult for us to place you in your desired region.
 We encourage you to keep an open mind and be flexible when deciding your preferences for grade levels, subjects, and regions.
 Flexibility means being open to not just similar regions (i.e. choosing only regions located in large urban areas) but to regions that are qualitatively different from one another (i.e. choosing a region located in a large urban area, while also choosing a region located in a more rural part of the country).